DARMA-tasking/vt/docs/md/lb-manager.md

 | NaivePersistence   | Passes through historical queries, and maps all future queries to the most recent past phase | `vt::vrt:collection::balance::NaivePersistence` |
 | PersistenceMedianLastN | Similar to NaivePersistence, except that it predicts based on a median over the N most recent phases | `vt::vrt:collection::balance::PersistenceMedianLastN` |
 | LinearModel        | Computes a linear regression over on object's loads from a number of recent phases | `vt::vrt:collection::balance::LinearModel` |

+All of the provided load balancers described in the previous section require that the installed load model provide responses to future phase queries for at least `PhaseOffset::NEXT_PHASE` (i.e. `0`), as the **Predictors** described above do.